1948 |

 Sid's Bop Concert Fats Navarro

-(tp); Benny Green (tb); Stan Hasselgard (cl); Dexter Gordon, Wardell Gray,
+(tp); Benny Green (tb); Stan Hasselgard (cl); Dexter Gordon, Wardell Gray, Allen

-Russell, Al McKibbon (b), Kenny Clarke, Max Roach (d).
+Al McKibbon (b), Kenny Clarke, Max Roach (d).
 Lou Stein

 replaced the announced Roy Kral.
 Royal Roost,